Type of Lenders

 These loans are typically done online and don’t have stringent requirements for application.
 Usually, a valid government ID is enough, and sometimes a copy of your payslip or most recently-paid utility bill.

-Fast loans usually offer a smaller amount than usual loans, with a maximum of Php 50,000 or less due to their lax requirements.
-They can also be done entirely online by simply filling in an application form.
-In addition, they don’t require collateral, and the application for this loan can be done in under 20 minutes.
+Fast loans usually offer a smaller amount than usual loans, with a maximum of ₱50,000 or less, due to flexible documentary requirements.
+You can also apply online by simply filling in an application form.
+In addition, they don’t require collateral, and the application can be completed in under 20 minutes.

 In the country, many online loan lending platforms exist.
 A good pick is Asteria, which offers the best online loan in the Philippines.

-Asteria allows for a loan of up to Php 20,000, although first-time borrowers can only borrow a maximum amount of Php 10,000.
+Asteria allows for a loan of up to ₱20,000, although first-time borrowers can only borrow a maximum amount of ₱10,000.
 They have a repayment period of 91 days, and you can receive the money in less than 24 hours after application.

-A product loan is like a combination of a personal loan and a credit card into one.
+A product loan combines a personal loan and a credit card.
 Product loans allow borrowers to purchase specific products, like gadgets, appliances, or furniture.

-If you don’t have a credit card, you can simply pay via a product loan.
-The lenders will be paying off the total amount of the purchase for you, and you will have to pay a monthly installment to the loan provider for the product you bought.
+You can simply pay via a product loan if you don’t have a credit card.
+The lenders will pay off the total purchase amount for you, and you will have to pay a monthly installment to the loan provider for the product you bought.

 The most famous product loan provider is Home Credit.
-This top loaning platform has helped many Filipinos purchase items without applying for a credit card.
+This top-rated lending platform has helped many Filipinos purchase items without applying for a credit card.

 Home Credit offers multiple product loans, which differ in the maximum amount you can borrow.

-They have the Home Credit Hulog-Gaan, which allows you to use up to Php 20,000 of credit to purchase grocery goods.
+They have the Home Credit Hulog-Gaan, which allows you to use up to ₱20,000 of credit to purchase grocery items.

-Meanwhile, Hulugang 0% Interest allows for a maximum loanable amount of Php 50,000 for electronic gadgets or Php 100,000 for appliances and furniture.
+Meanwhile, Hulugang 0% Interest allows for a maximum loanable amount of ₱50,000 for electronic gadgets or ₱100,000 for appliances and furniture.

-Lastly, Easy Plan and Free Installment is an option you can take, which allows you to pay for your purchases via installments.
+Lastly, Free Installment is another option that allows you to pay for your purchases via installments.

 As the name implies, business loans are funds acquired from a financing institution – usually a government agency, commercial bank, or private lender – geared towards starting or expanding a business.
 There are different kinds of business loans with different terms and conditions.

-Term loans, for instance, allow borrowers to have extra funding without having to spend any of their existing financial resources.
+Term loans, for instance, allow borrowers to have extra funding without spending any of their existing financial resources.
 This will enable you to pay for your business needs without tapping into your own money.
 On the other hand, a credit line is a short-term loan that grants you access to a specific amount of money but gives you a sense of control over your finances.

 Credit lines only charge you interest for the money you used from your overall credit line.
-So, if you have a credit line of up to Php 1 million but only used Php 200,000, you will only be charged interest for the Php 200,000 that you spent.
+So, if you have a credit line of up to ₱1 million but only used ₱200,000, you will only pay the interest of ₱200,000 you spent.

 The best choice for a business loan is the Development Bank of the Philippines’ (DBP) Micro, Small, Medium Enterprise Loan.
 This is perfect if you don’t have to loan too much to finance your business needs.
 It offers a low-interest rate of 9% for a loan tenure of one year or 10% for two years.